 In a general lease for land or buildings, lease terms that are contrary to or reduce certain statutory protections or rights granted to the tenant under the Land Lease and Building Lease Law are void.
 These statutory protections and rights include the following:

-Otherwise, the rent and other terms of the general lease are freely negotiable and not regulated or subject to a voluntary code.
+Otherwise, the rent and other terms of the general lease are freely negotiable and are not regulated or subject to a voluntary code.

 The maintenance and repair of the premises actually occupied by the tenant are typically the responsibility of the tenant.
-However, if certain renovation works are required by the tenant before it can start using the premises, the allocation of the responsibility and the cost for such works are negotiated before entering into the lease agreement.
+However, if certain renovation works are required by the tenant before it can start using the premises, the allocation of the responsibility and the cost for such works is negotiated before entering into the lease agreement.

 Monthly payment is the most typical payment term.